 Greco Rosa Crema – Rose Water Set Cream Custard

-Old family recipe to celebrate our 65th anniversary
+Old Timotheou family recipe to celebrate our 65th anniversary.

 You will need 4 ramekin dishes or one larger equivalent dish.

-Combine whole milk and sugar.
-Bring to boil gradually ensuring that the sugar dissolves.
+Combine the milk and sugar.
+Bring to the boil gradually ensuring that the sugar dissolves.
 Remove from heat.
-Pour about ½ a cup of the milk mixture over the corn flour in a bowl and whisk in to mix thoroughly.
-Combine milk mixture with corn flour mixture, strain through a sieve and return to heat.
+Pour about ½ a cup of the milk mixture over the cornflour in a bowl and whisk to mix thoroughly.
+Combine the milk mixture with the cornflour mixture, strain through a sieve and return to heat.

 Stir as it thickens until it becomes the consistency of thick custard.
 Take off the heat and stir in the rose water.

 Pour equal amounts into the ramekins then leave to cool before refrigerating overnight until the puddings are set.

 Serve in the ramekins with a sprinkle of cinnamon, your choice of fresh fruit or shortbread biscuits.

 NB: This recipe can be made using other flavouring such as vanilla or refreshing lemon instead of rose water.